Calculating your State Pension age

 - 68 between 2044 and 2046

-However, the UK government announced on 29 November 2011 that State Pension age will now increase to 67 between 2026 and 2028.
-This change is not yet law and will require the approval of the NI Assembly before it becomes law in NI.
+The State Pension age will increase to 67 between 2026 and 2028.
+This change is not yet law in Northern Ireland.

 Choices you have at State Pension age

 State Pension age is not the same as retirement age.
 Retirement age is when you choose to retire, but you can still work after State Pension age.

 When you reach State Pension age, you can:

 - stop working and get your State Pension

 - continue working and get your State Pension as well